Garuda Indonesia Flight 035

 Garuda Indonesia Flight 035 was a domestic Garuda Indonesia flight that struck a pylon and crashed on approach to Medan-Polonia Airport on 4 April 1987.
-23 of the 45 passengers and crew on board were killed in the accident.
+Out of the 45 passengers and crew on board, 23 were killed in the accident.

 Accident

 The aircraft was on an Instrument Landing System approach to Medan Airport in a thunderstorm.
 The aircraft struck electrical power lines and crashed short of the runway.
 The aircraft broke up and the tail section separated and fire broke out.